 When it becomes probable that the carrying amount of an asset will be recovered principally through a sale transaction rather than through its continuing use, it is reclassified as an Asset Held for Sale.
 It is then carried at the lower of this amount and fair value less costs to sell.
 The asset is revalued immediately before reclassification and then carried at the lower of this amount and fair value less costs to sell.
-Where there is a subsequent decrease to fair value less costs to sell, the loss is posted to the Other Operating expenditure in the CIES.
+The asset is posted to the Other Operating expenditure in the CIES.
 Gains in fair value are recognised only up to the amount of any previous losses recognised in the Surplus or Deficit on Provision of Services.
 Depreciation is not charged on assets held for sale.